AmmarMian/DemonstrationANRPhoenix/README.md

 If you use any code of the repository, please consider citing the above mentionned reference.

-CAUTION: Work in progress for now, so not everything is done yet.

 ## Files' organisation

 This folder is organised as follows:
  - **Simulation in Matlab/** contains code for the simulation in Matlab (2017a).

- 	WARNING: This folder correspond to an older version of code not well commented.
+ 	**WARNING**: This folder correspond to an older version of code not well commented.
 If you can, prefer the Python version which was specifically developped to be shared.
  - **Simulation in Python/** contains code for simulation done in Python (3.7).